chainguard-dev/edu/content/open-source/wolfi/wolfi-with-dockerfiles.md

 There are currently two main strategies for building distroless images with Wolfi:

 - **With a Dockerfile:** Use `-dev` variants **or** the `wolfi-base` image from [Chainguard Images](/chainguard/chainguard-images/overview/) to build the application, and copy the artifacts to a distroless runtime image.
 This option is typically more accessible for people who are already used to a Dockerfile workflow.
-- **With apko:** Use [apko](https://github.com/chainguard-dev/apko) to build a distroless image with only the packages you need, fully customized.
+- **With apko:** Use [apko](/open-source/apko/overview/) to build a distroless image with only the packages you need, fully customized.
 This option requires a steeper learning curve to get used to how apko works, but it will give you smaller images with better SBOM coverage.
+The [Getting Started with apko](/open-source/apko/getting-started-with-apko/) tutorial explains how that works in practice.

 The [wolfi-base](https://github.com/chainguard-images/images/tree/main/images/wolfi-base) image, which we'll be using in this tutorial, is not distroless, because it includes `apk-tools` and `bash`.
 It can still be used to build a final distroless image, when combined with a distroless runtime in a [Docker multi-stage build](https://docs.docker.com/build/building/multi-stage/).